DaveSkender/Stock.Indicators/docs/README.md

 See the [guide]({{site.baseurl}}/guide/#content) and the [full list of indicators and overlays]({{site.baseurl}}/indicators/#content) for more information.

-## Built with modern .NET frameworks
+## Built for modern .NET frameworks

 - .NET 7.0, 6.0
 - .NET Standard 2.1, 2.0